5 Things to Know About the iOS 12.4.8 Update

 iOS 12.4.8 Update: What’s New

 The iOS 12.4.8 update doesn’t bring any new features to the iPhone and iPad.
-However, it includes unnamed security patches.
-You’ll be able to read about in detail over on Apple’s website when they’re live.
+Instead, the update includes unnamed security patches.

 iOS 12.4.8 Jailbreak